The life-changing ‘crash’ of PGA Sompo’s CEO

-PGA Sompo can also provide professional indemnity (PI) that covers design risk in construction.
-According to Harada-san, few insurance firms in the market can provide PI coverage at the moment.
+PGA Sompo can also provide professional indemnity (PI) that covers design risk in construction—which, according to Harada-san, only a few insurance firms can give at the moment.

-Harada-san said they have also started to delve into this trend by creating insurance products.
-An example is their collaboration with e-wallet giant GCash in providing online shopper protection.
+“We have also started to delve into this trend by creating insurance products.
+An example is our collaboration with e-wallet giant GCash in providing online shopper protection,” Harada-san said

 PGA Sompo’s mindset that led them to excel in its industry is deeply rooted in a concept called “omotenashi,” meaning “to wholeheartedly look after guests.”

-It was this kind of mindset that led them to win Insurance Asia’s Insurer of the Year - Philippines last year.
+It was this kind of mindset that led Harada-san and PGA Sompo to win Insurance Asia’s Insurer of the Year - Philippines last year.

-In his parting words, Harada-san: “I am a strong believer in the functionality of insurance.
-Insurance is really about caring people, or supporting someone in their time of need.”
+In his parting words, Harada-san said, “I am a strong believer in the functionality of insurance.
+Insurance is really about caring for people, or supporting someone in their time of need.”